UPPMAX/HPC-python/docs/day3/big_data.rst

          This command also loads ``SciPy-bundle/2024.05-gfbf-2024a`` (which includes Numpy and Pandas) and ``matplotlib/3.9.2-gfbf-2024a``, but not any IDEs.

-      .. admonition:: Interactive Use

-         In a Thinlinc session, open a terminal and start

-         ``interactive -A [project_name] -t HHH:MM:SS``

          as discussed in the `interactive usage lesson <../day2/interactive.rst>`__ on Day 2.
 Once transferred to a compute node, load ``Seaborn/0.13.2-gfbf-2024a`` and then load and run your preferred IDE following the `IDEs lesson from Day 2 <../day2/IDEs_cmd.rst>`__.